xNUTx/XZDualRecovery/includes/combined/READ_ME_FIRST.txt

 RECOVERY FLASHING:

-To flash it, just boot put the zip on your sdcard or internal storage and flash it in recovery.
+To flash it, just put the zip on your sdcard or internal storage and flash it in recovery.

 INSTALLING FROM PC/MAC: